-Marketing your clinic may not be your favorite part of running a business, but it’s wholly necessary if you want to keep your doors open.
-After all, you can’t do the thing you love most—help patients—if you don’t have patients coming through your doors.
-And though we’ve provided a lot of marketing advice on everything from creating a value prop to properly using CTAs, that advice doesn’t always address the subtleties of marketing a specialty—especially when you’re trying to reach younger patients.
+Marketing your clinic may not be your favorite part of running a therapy practice, but it’s wholly necessary to keep your doors open.
+After all, you can’t help patients if you don’t have patients coming through your doors.
+And though we’ve provided a lot of marketing advice on everything from creating a value prop to properly using CTAs, that advice doesn’t always address the subtleties of marketing a specialty—especially when you’re trying to reach a younger target audience.
+So today, we’re talking about the foundational marketing rules for pediatric therapists—and imparting a handful of pediatric marketing strategies.

-When you get down to brass tacks, children—your patients—aren’t going to be the ones who decide whether or not to schedule an appointment with you.
-They may be able to influence the real decision-makers (i.e., parents and caregivers) by talking about whether or not they like their time with you, but that’s probably the extent of it.
-That’s not to say your marketing shouldn’t appeal to children—but it should definitely address the needs of parents and caregivers.
+When you get down to brass tacks, children—your patients—aren’t the ones who decide whether or not to schedule an appointment with you.
+That’s not to say your marketing shouldn’t appeal to children—but it should address the needs of parents and caregivers.

-That means that while your brand should be geared toward kids (think bright and fun), the majority of your marketing should radiate with a kind, restorative, kid-friendly vibe (which appeals to maternal and paternal minds).
-Ultimately, you need to convince caregivers that you’re the absolute best person to help their little bundle of joy.
+That means that while your brand should be geared toward kids (think bright and fun), the majority of your marketing should radiate a kind, restorative, kid-friendly vibe (which appeals to maternal and paternal minds).
+Ultimately, you must convince caregivers that you’re the absolute best person to help their little bundle of joy.

-2. Use the most powerful marketing tool under your belt: education.
+2. Use your most powerful marketing strategy: education.

-According to this infographic from ASHA, “1 in 4 parents have had concerns about their child’s ability to communicate,” but around 27% didn’t seek help—generally because “they didn’t know where to go to for help.”
 And according to the United States Bone and Joint Initiative (USBJI), “1 in 10 children made a health care visit for a musculoskeletal problem,” but 74% of them went directly to a PCP—not a therapist.
-So presumably, there are many, many children who could greatly benefit from therapeutic treatment—but they (and their parents) just don’t know that they should seek rehabilitative care.
+So presumably, many, many children could greatly benefit from pediatric therapy—but they (and their parents) just don’t know how to seek rehabilitative care.

 Generating Direct Access Patients

-Rehab therapists (generally) have the freedom to market to patients directly.
-There’s some form of direct access available to PTs and SLPs across all 50 states and—even though OTs don’t always have the same kind of patient access—all therapists can reach out to the patient population and inform them about their services.
+Pediatric therapist marketing generally has the freedom to market to patients directly.
+There’s some form of direct access available to PTs and SLPs across all 50 states and—even though occupational therapy doesn't always have the same kind of patient access—all therapists can reach out to their patient population and inform them about their services through a few different means.

 An Educational Blog

-In the past, we’ve waxed on about the benefits of running your own blog—and we’re going wax on about blogging again now.
-Running a blog and publishing valuable information on the Internet is a wonderfully effective way to draw in patients—or rather, the parents of pediatric patients.
+In the past, we’ve waxed on about the benefits of running your own blog—and we’re going to speak to the benefits of blogging once again.
+Running a blog and publishing valuable information on the Internet is an effective content marketing strategy to draw patients in—or in this case, the parents of pediatric patients.
 “Parents of children who need PT are avid online researchers,” this source states.
 “Providing that information will establish you as a trusted expert, and they will almost always prefer for you to provide the care and be an in-person guide.”

 A Success Story